vsg-dev/vsgTutorial/2_Foundations/FileSystem.md

 extern VSG_DECLSPEC Path findFile(const Path& filename, const Paths& paths);

 /// return the full filename path if specified filename can be found in the options->paths list.
-/// If options is null and the filename can be found using it's existing path that filename is return, otherwise empty Path{} is returned. extern VSG_DECLSPEC Path findFile(const Path& filename, const Options* options);
+/// If options is null and the filename can be found using its existing path that filename is return, otherwise empty Path{} is returned. extern VSG_DECLSPEC Path findFile(const Path& filename, const Options* options);

 /// make a directory, return true if path already exists or full path has been created successfully, return false on failure.